patrickhancke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

 6d646f5860aa796e2decbce4ffb51b91faf196fb1b2df92db21e27c947d3b33e
 ```

-For more information about the usage of this Docker image see: https://hub.docker.com/_/postgres
+For more information about the usage of this Docker image see https://hub.docker.com/_/postgres

 ## Connect our Spring Boot application